 What causes ADHD?

-The causes of ADHD are still not fully known, though it is likely that a combination of factors (including genetics and brain function and structure) are responsible.
-Certain groups may be more at risk of ADHD than others, including babies born prematurely, babies with low birth weights, individuals with epilepsy, or individuals with brain damage.
+The causes of ADHD aren’t fully known, but it’s likely a combination of factors – including genetics and brain chemistry – are responsible.
+Some people may be more likely to develop ADHD, including those born prematurely or with low birth weights, or who have epilepsy or brain damage.

 Getting a diagnosis

 If you think you or your child could have ADHD, speak to your GP.
 They can’t formally diagnose you, but they can talk about your concerns and refer you for a specialist assessment if necessary.

 The NHS website has more information about getting a diagnosis.